Recent Storm Damage Posts

 - Take inventory of the items in your home to determine the amount of coverage you need.

 - Evaluate your location’s propensity for floods on FEMA’s digital flood map or a local flood map.

 - Coordinate with an insurance adjuster to evaluate your policy on an annual basis.

 How Does Flood Damage Affect Homes?

-Standing water carries sanitary concerns with it, including sewage, pests, chemical runoff, and sharp debris.
+Standing water carries sanitary concerns with it.
 On top of that, 90% of all-natural disaster damage is caused by flooding.
 The prevalence of this type of disaster generates billions of dollars in damages each year.

 Floodwaters can also increase your home’s fire risk with the following: